 Vegetation fires and climate change are closely related.
 Fires emit large amounts of greenhouse gases and aerosols that exert global climate effects.
 Fires modify land cover, they alter terrestrial carbon pools and energy and water fluxes, and these processes have direct and indirect implications on climate.
-Reversely, climate changes induces changes in fire regimes.
+Reversely, climate changes induce changes in fire regimes.
 Fire-climate feedbacks are complex and there is active research to enhance its understanding in support of climate change mitigation and adaption.
 Apart from climate effects, fires cause substantial damages to society and environment.
 They are an imminent direct threat to people's lives and infrastructure, a source of air pollution, and an agent of deforestation and wildlife habitat changes.
 Governments are actively working at implementing fire management and surveillance systems to mitigate the damages.
 Fire research and fire management systems have strongly benefited and are still benefiting from the emergence of regional to global scale fire observations from satellites.

-Fire activity can be monitored from space either from thermal sensors by detecting the fire's heat signature ("active fire" or hotspot) or from optical sensors by delineating the burned surfaces from the induced changes in surface reflectance.
+Fire activity can be monitored from space either from thermal sensors, by detecting the fire's heat signature (active fire counts or fire radiative power), or from optical sensors by delineating the burned surfaces from the induced changes in surface reflectance.
 Since the emergence of the first global satellite-derived fire products more than two decades ago, they are more and more widely used, including in various climate-related applications, and the number of related scientific publications has grown exponentially.
 Remote sensing has several advantages over field-surveyed fire information.
 One aspect is that it is a relatively cheap, transparent and rapid method of acquiring up-to-date information over a large geographical area, including remote and inaccessible regions.

-This document is the User Requirements Document (URD) of the Fire_cci project within Phase 1 of the Climate Change Initiative (CCI) extension (2018-2021) following the terms of reference stated in ESA (2018).
-The Fire_cci project aims at generating long time series of burned area observations that are adapted to the needs of climate research.
+This document is the User Requirements Document (URD) of the Fire\cci project within Phase 1 of the Climate Change Initiative (CCI) extension (2018-2021) following the terms of reference stated in ESA (2018).
+The Fire\cci project aims at generating long time series of burned area observations that are adapted to the needs of climate research.
 This URD describes the characteristics of available burned area products, their applications and user communities.
 It pinpoints the requirements of key climate users of burned area products in terms of product characteristics, product quality and means of data delivery.
-This URD is a synthesis update of the URDs of Fire_cci Phases 1 and 2 (Heil et al., 2017; Schultz et al., 2011).
+This URD is a synthesis update of the URDs of Fire\cci Phases 1 and 2 (Heil et al., 2017; Schultz et al., 2011).

-Global satellite-derived burned area products are essential to climate modelling.
-Burned area observations are used to parameterise and benchmark fire processes in dynamic global vegetation and carbon cycle models.
-The models target the understanding of long-term interactions between fire, vegetation, carbon and ultimately climate.
-Burned area information, spatially and temporally aggregated to Climate Modelling Grids (CMG) products of 0.25° spatial and monthly temporal resolution is suitable for these applications.
-There are, however, high demands on the length of the time series and on their temporal consistency, which are not met by any current product.
-In atmospheric chemistry modelling, burned area information is used to create fire emission estimates, which are required as model boundaries at regional to global scale.
-Daily to hourly temporal and 0.25° to 0.1° spatial resolution is a key product requirement for these applications, while the length of the time series is of secondary importance.
+Global satellite-derived burned area products are essential to climate modelling, and especially to dynamic global vegetation and carbon cycle modelling.
+The models target the understanding of long-term interactions between fire, vegetation, carbon, emissions, and ultimately climate.
+Burned area observations are used to parameterise and benchmark fire processes in these models.
+These applications require long-term, temporally consistent global time series, which are spatially and temporally aggregated to Climate Modelling Grids (CMG) products of 0.25° spatial and monthly to daily temporal resolution.
+In atmospheric chemistry modelling, burned area information is used to create regional or global fire emission estimates.
+Key product requirement here is a high accuracy combined with daily to hourly temporal and 0.1° spatial resolution, while the length of the time series is of secondary importance.
 The one to two years of latency in delivery of contemporary products is no drawback for most climate-related applications.